Proless/Mukhtabar/proxmox/README.md

    reboot
    ```

-### Disk Layout Adjustment
+#### Disk Layout Adjustment

-Now we need to adjust the disk layout, as LVM is not be necessary for this setup but doing so certain have disadvantages (see 'Directory' in [Storage](https://pve.proxmox.com/wiki/Storage) for more details).
+Now we need to adjust the disk layout, as LVM is not necessary for this setup.
+But removing it also has certain disadvantages (see 'Directory' in [Storage](https://pve.proxmox.com/wiki/Storage) for more details).

 1. In the Proxmox web interface, click on “Datacenter” and then select “Storage”
 2. Click on “local-lvm” and choose “Remove”